narrowin/ansible-mikrotik/README.md

 ansible-playbook playbooks/mikrotik-backup-system.yml --limit mikrotik_s3n
 ```

-Mikrotik system files will be stored in the ansible control host in `playbook-network-switches/backups/`
+MikroTik system files will be stored in the ansible control host in `backups/`

 ### mikrotik file transfers